cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

 - A slide in which a user can choose the length of the suggestion list
 - An input box in which a user can write a sentence

+It works in two ways:
-The app tries to predict the word you are writing.
-While writing a word, a list for words matching the starting characters is shown.
-When a space or . is written, the app shows a prediction list.
+- The app tries to predict the word while you are writing.
+For each character you type the suggestion list is changing meanwhile it have possibilities.
+In this situation, it uses the characters from the last blank space or dot as a pattern to match the suggestions.
+- When you type a blank space, or a dot, the app predicts the following word

 For instance:
 Writing "my", the app shows as suggestions "my", "myself" or "mystery".
 When the space is written, it detects the word is finished and a suggestion list could be "sister", "brother", "dad".

+The suggestion list is ordered by probability, so the first word is the first suggestion.

 The app can be reached [here](https://cybersuno.shinyapps.io/JHU_Word_Predictor/)